bramiozo/TimEx/README.md

 res = UCRBench.go(Methods)
 ```

 We use the [MTS collection](https://github.com/MTS-BenchMark/MvTS) as a multivariate ts benchmark.
-We allow for "heterogenisation" through random pruning of the time series.
+Again, we allow for "heterogenisation" through random pruning of the time series.